-3CSE OPTIONS 2023 - 2024 After the options evening in February you will be asked to confirm your options choices electronically.
-You will sit Progress Examinations before Easter in all Core subjects and in those subjects you have selected as your options (including your reserve).
+CSE OPTIONS 024 - 2025 After the options evening in the Spring Term you will be asked to confirm your options choices electronically.
+You will sit Progress Examinations around the Easter break in all subjects and in those subjects you have selected as your options.
 This will give you the opportunity to reflect on your choices before starting your courses.